CodeLabeller: A Web-based Code Annotation Tool for Java Design Patterns and Summaries: Introduction

 \section{Introduction}

-The use of design patterns in object-oriented software projects is highly beneficial in improving the quality and maintainability of code, and is generally a good indicator of software quality~\cite{Prechelt:2002, Scanniello:2015}.
-Design patterns are typical solutions to commonly occurring problems in software design and code~\cite{Kuchana:2004}, and are similar to pre-made blueprints that can be customised to solve recurring design problems in software development.
+With the rise of artificial intelligence (AI) in software engineering (SE), researchers have shown how AI can be applied to assist software developers in a wide variety of activities.
+However, it has not been accompanied by a complementary increase in labelled datasets, which is required in many supervised learning methods.
+Several studies have been using crowdsourcing platforms to collect labelled training data in recent years such as~\cite{Nazar:2016,Nazar:2022}.
+However, research such as ~\cite{Nazar:2016,Nazar:2022,Yu:2018} etc has shown that the quality of labelled data is unstable due to participant bias, knowledge variance, and task difficulty.

-There are several existing tools that perform design pattern detection (e.g.\cite{Hautamaki:2005} and \cite{Moreno:2012}), and code analysis (e.g.~\cite{Zhang:2013}).
-Supervised machine learning for the aforementioned studies often requires the use of a large corpus of source files that have been labelled~\cite{Zanoni:2015}.
-However, this manual process of labelling design patterns across a large number of source files is tedious, as design patterns frequently involve multiple files in their structure such that all involved files need to be interpreted in conjunction with each other.
-The need to effectively manage a large number of resulting labels or responses further complicates the problem.

-Each design pattern usually exhibits fixed characteristics and structure~\cite{Kuchana:2004}.
-However, human reviewers might not be able to easily reach a consensus on which design patterns are being used in the examined source file~\cite{Nazar:2021}, leading to inter-labeller reliability issues.
-This could be caused by the source file featuring multiple design patterns, or differing opinions among annotators\footnote{ In this paper, the terms labeller, annotator, and contributor have the same definition and are used interchangeably. }~\cite{Nazar:2021}.
-Furthermore, while building such systems, expert contributors are needed to label the source files that are used to train the model or system to identify the design patterns, so that higher precision and recall of the classifiers can be obtained.
+There are several existing tools that perform design pattern detection (e.g. \cite{Moreno:2012,Nazar:2022}) and code analysis (e.g. \cite{Zhang:2013}).
+Supervised machine learning for these studies often require the use of a large corpus of source files that have been manually labelled~\cite{Zanoni:2015}.
+However, labelling design patterns across a large number of source files manually is tedious, as design patterns frequently involve multiple files in their structure, which requires interpreting all involved files in conjunction with each other.
+Additionally, the need to effectively manage a large number of resulting labels or responses further complicates the problem.
+For Example, each design pattern usually exhibits fixed characteristics and structure~\cite{Kuchana:2004}.
+However, human reviewers might not be able to easily reach a consensus on which design patterns are being used in the examined source file~\cite{Nazar:2022}, possibly leading to interlabeller reliability issues~\cite{Nazar:2022}.
+This could be caused by the source file featuring multiple design patterns, or differing opinions among annotators~\cite{Nazar:2022}.
+Furthermore, expert contributors are needed to label the source files that are used to train the model or system to identify the design patterns, so that higher Precision and Recall of the classifiers can be obtained while building such systems.